 Conclusion | Free Crochet Chick Amigurumi

 And with that, you’re done the free crochet Chick Pocket Pet pattern!
-If you enjoyed this pattern, be sure to check out its two companion patterns, the Bunny Pocket Pet and the Lamb Pocket Pet!
+If you enjoyed this pattern, be sure to check out its two companion patterns in the Easter Pocket Pets collection: the Bunny Pocket Pet and the Lamb Pocket Pet!

 You can also explore the Pocket Pets page and the Cutie Collections page for more original and free amigurumi patterns, or our Home Decor Patterns for other homemade household goodies!